Cybersecurity Catalog

 - Perform audit procedures, evaluate the strengths and weaknesses of the security mechanisms, and develop contingency plans.

-- Communicate and Educate on Cybersecurity Issues
+- Communicate and educate on cybersecurity Issues

 - Describe individual privacy rights, related laws and regulations, and the use of information assurance technologies to support the enforcement of these rights.